-In news that has sent shockwaves through the fashion industry, Burberry announced today that president and chief creative officer Christopher Bailey will be leaving the British label.
+In news that has sent shockwaves through the fashion industry, Burberry has today announced that President and Chief Creative Officer, Christopher Bailey will be leaving the British brand.

 "As Burberry begins the next decade of its journey, Christopher has concluded that after 17 years it will be the right time for him to pursue new creative projects," a press release stated.
 Remaining in his role until 31st March 2018, there is no indication of who might take the helm at the heritage brand – although a recent Business of Fashion report highlighted rumours that Phoebe Philo may soon be departing French brand Céline.

-Burberry's chief executive officer Marco Gobbetti thanked Bailey, honoring the incredible turnaround he has performed at the fashion house, which was nearing death in the early 2000s, and is now one of the most revered shows on the LFW schedule.
+Burberry's Chief Executive Officer Marco Gobbetti thanked Bailey, honouring the incredible turnaround he has performed at the brand, which was nearing death in the early 2000s and is now one of the most revered shows on the LFW schedule.
 "Burberry has undergone an incredible transformation since 2001 and Christopher has been instrumental to the Company’s success in that period," Gobbetti's statement reads.
 "While I am sad not to have the opportunity to partner with him for longer, the legacy he leaves and the exceptional talent we have at Burberry give me enormous confidence in our future.
 We have a clear vision for the next chapter to accelerate the growth and success of the Burberry brand and I am excited about the opportunity ahead for our teams, our partners and our shareholders."

 As we celebrate everything Bailey achieved while in command of the British heritage brand, we wait with anticipation to see where Burberry's aesthetic will head next.